 In other words, Brahmins are more fashionable than Townies.
 Brahmin tastes, which are basically better tastes, flow downward toward Townies.
 Twenty years ago, “health food” was a niche ultra-Brahmin quirk.
 Now it’s everywhere.
 Suburbanites drink espresso, shop at Whole Foods, listen to alternative rock, you name it.

 Thus we see why progressivism is more fashionable than conservatism.
 Progressive celebrities, for example, are everywhere.
 Conservative ones are exceptions.
-Although many progressive celebrities appear sincere in their beliefs, cold calculation would suffice: Bono’s PR people are happy that he’s speaking out against AIDS.
+Although many progressive celebrities appear to be quite sincere in their beliefs, cold calculation would suffice: Bono’s PR people are happy that he’s speaking out against AIDS.
 Mel Gibson’s PR people are not happy that he’s speaking out against the Jews.

 So when we question conservatism, we are thinking in a way that is natural and sensible for people of our tribe: we are attacking the enemy.
 And the enemy is, indeed, a pushover.
 In fact the enemy is suspiciously easy to push over.